 Alexandra DeSorbo-Quinn is the Executive Director of Pilot Light and is responsible for leading the development of Pilot Light’s vision and strategic goals.

-An upstate New York native, Alex currently lives in the Chicago area with her husband, Tom, and three young children: Tommy, Oliver and Poppy.
+An upstate New York native, Alex currently lives in the Chicago area with her husband and three young children.